• Skip to primary navigation

 • Use a pair of large slotted spoons or spatulas to carefully remove the chicken and place it on a plate.
 The chicken will be so tender, it's wise to use your slotted spoon to check the pot for any remaining small bones that might have broken away.
 Remove the bay leaves when you find them.

-• Stir in the reserved garlic, lemon juice & zest, and fresh mint if using.
+• Stir in the reserved garlic, the fresh squeezed lemon juice & zest, and fresh mint if using.

 • Test the seasonings and adjust.
 The soup should be bright and lemony with a spicy kick from the mint and cayenne.